Sturmtiger/dillards-scraping/README.md

 Do not forget `pip install -r requirements.txt`

+The project also has fixtures with parsed products(3500 items):

+`./manage.py loaddata dillards_app/fixtures/parsed.products.json` (use that command to load the data in the Model)

 # Project run
 1. `scrapy crawl dillards`
 2. `celery -A dillards_project.celery_app worker -l INFO`